 On January 17, 2013, the Company, through its newly incorporated wholly owned subsidiary Pacific Imperial Mineração do Brasil Ltda. ("Pacific Imperial Brazil"), entered into an agreement with Companhia Baiana de Pesquisa Mineral (CBPM), a state owned mineral exploration company in Brazil, whereby the Company acquired an option to earn a 100% interest in the Marcionilio nickel-copper property.

-On September 19, 2013, the Company entered into a binding letter of intent to sell its interest in its wholly owned Brazilian subsidiary which holds the right to acquire 100% interest in the Marcionilio property in Brazil.
-In consideration, the Company will receive 2% net smelter royalty on any future production.
+Due to unfavourable results from a drill program, the Company entered into a binding letter of intent to sell its interest in its wholly owned Brazilian subsidiary.
+In consideration, the Company will receive a 2% net smelter royalty on any future production.
+On January 15, 2014, the Company completed this transaction and recorded a loss on disposal of subsidiary in the amount of \$15,271.